magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/project-setup/index.md

 -   [NodeJS >=10.14.1 LTS](https://nodejs.org/en/)
 -   [Yarn >=1.13.0](https://yarnpkg.com)

-{: .bs-callout .bs-callout-info}
-If you are using Node 12, you may see a deprecation warning in your logs.
-This is caused by a project dependency used by PWA Studio and not by PWA Studio itself.

 Run the following commands in your terminal to identify which versions you have installed:

 ```bash